-In February 2022, the Company announced that it had filed 124 new claims and reached agreement to acquire a number of patented claims, to cover two areas of extensive historic silver mines 15 kilometers southwest of the Corcoran Canyon Silver Project and 80 kilometers north-east of Tonopah in central Nevada.
-A total of 2,800 acres of unpatented and patented claims have been secured.
-The new NSC claim areas surround or cover the majority of old silver workings of the Belmont silver mining camp near the historic Belmont town.
+In September 2021, the Company, through its subsidiary Centennial Mining Inc, filed 124 unpatented mineral claims with an area of approximately 1,034 hectares.
+These staked mineral claims cover two areas of extensive historic silver mines 15 kilometers southwest of the Corcoran Silver-Gold Project and 80 kilometers north-east of Tonopah in Nye County, Nevada.
+Between February and May 2022, the Company reached agreement to acquire a number of patented claims covering approximately 246 hectares.
+The patented and unpatented claim areas surround or cover the majority of old silver workings of the Belmont silver mining camp near the historic Belmont town.